artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Ingest
 ======

 During ingest, digital objects are packaged into SIPs and run through several micro-services, including normalization, packaging into an AIP and generation of a DIP.

-If you would like to skip some of the default decision points or make preconfigured choices for your desired workflow, see User administration - Processing configuration
+If you would like to skip some of the default decision points or make preconfigured choices for your desired workflow, see :ref:`User administration - Processing configuration <dashboard-processing>`.

-Should you run into an error during ingest, please see Error handling.
+Should you run into an error during ingest, please see :ref:`Error handling <error-handling>`.

 *On this page:*

 * :ref:`Create a SIP <create-sip>`
 * :ref:`Arrange a SIP from backlog <arrange-sip>`
+* :ref:`Arrange a SIP for AtoM <hierarchical-dip>`
 * :ref:`Add metadata <add-metadata>`
 * :ref:`Add PREMIS rights <add-rights>`
 * :ref:`Normalize <normalize>`